Vocational university: Sweden

 The main difference between universities (universitet) and vocational universities (högskola, official translation university college) is that only the former ones have the right to award doctorate degrees in all subjects they offer.
 Some vocational universities have been given such rights within limited areas of research.

 In Asia

 Mainland China

 China is home to the largest vocational education system in the world.
-In 2018, mainland China had a total of about 11,700 vocational schools.
+In 2018, mainland China had a total of 1,418 vocational colleges.